Challenging Performance: The Book. 7.9 Alternatives

 7.5 concluded that an ethical conservatoire, looking to its relationship with the music business, ‘should not be gatekeeping to suit the gatekeepers: it should be putting pressure on them to rise to the challenge of thinking and responding as imaginatively as its students’.

-7.6 brought together the benefits of having creativity as a a ‘constant presence throughout training’ with a much more serious attitude to child protection, in which ‘fostering personal creative expression would necessarily become a key aim’, leading to training and practice that are more ‘ethically defensible and artistically desirable’.
+7.6 brought together the benefits of having creativity as a ‘constant presence throughout training’ with a much more serious attitude to child protection, in which ‘fostering personal creative expression would necessarily become a key aim’, leading to training and practice that are more ‘ethically defensible and artistically desirable’.

 7.7 gave a sense of how strong is the desire among younger professionals for better treatment and for more freedom to be creative; and it called for ‘widespread public discussion in social and other media’ which would not be afraid to air abuses of all sorts in order to achieve a better learning and working environment.